jbaragry/ardoq-python-client/README.md

-# Ardoqpy - a Python3 client for The Ardoq REST API
+# Ardoqpy - a Python client for The Ardoq REST API

 ## Description